vallezw/dotfiles/README.md

 # dotfiles
-My dotfiles using the gruvbox dark theme
+My dotfiles using mainly suckless utilities and the gruvbox dark theme